HardlyDifficult/Tutorials/Chapter1.md

 <hr></details><br>
-<details><summary>TODO</summary>
+<details><summary>What did that do?</summary>

-This creates a GameObject with a SpriteRenderer component for that sprite.
+This adds a GameObject to the scene with a SpriteRenderer component to render the sprite.

 <hr></details>
 <details><summary>What's a GameObject, Transform, and Component?</summary>